-1. AquaTru Countertop Water Filter Purification SystemCLICK TO CHECK PRICE
+1. AquaTru Countertop Water Filter Purification SystemVIEW PRICE

-The AquaTru model boasts a high efficacy rate – reportedly removing 99.1 percent of lead, 97.2 percent of chromium, 95.2 percent of copper, 93.5 percent of fluoride, 96.4 percent of radium and 96.6 percent of chlorine, among thousands of other pollutants this unit is designed to remove.
+The AquaTru model boasts a high efficacy rate that can reportedly remove 99.1 percent of lead, 97.2 percent of chromium, 95.2 percent of copper, 93.5 percent of fluoride, 96.4 percent of radium and 96.6 percent of chlorine, among thousands of other pollutants this unit is designed to remove.

 If you’re worried about installation, you can rest easy – this model takes only about three minutes to set up, with no plumbing or installation required.
 That’s part of why the AquaTru is our top pick for countertop water filters!

 Your filter will come with quick-change, twist-and-seal filters that are designed to last anywhere from six months to two years.
 At 14 inches tall, 14 inches deep and 12 inches wide, this version is sleek and compact, leaving you plenty of counter space in the kitchen.
 In addition, it can purify one gallon of tap water in less than 15 minutes.

 The AquaTru comes with a 100-percent, money-back guarantee, so if you don’t love it, you can certainly return it for a full refund within the first 30 days of ownership.
 AquaTru also offers a one-year warranty.
 It’s worth noting that this unit offers reverse osmosis in addition to conventional filtration.

 Users love that the water is filtered quietly and quickly, and the resulting finished water tastes great.
 Some have reported that the machine can be sensitive if components aren’t aligned just so, and some have reported defects with their units upon delivery, but also that customer service was responsive and stood behind their product.